-Consideration factors 1.

-- The strengths of your child - Your concerns for improving your child's education b. - The results of your child's initial evaluation or most recent evaluation C. - The academic, developmental and functional needs of your child
+- 1. Consideration factors - a.
+The strengths of your child - b.
+Your concerns for improving your child's education - c.
+The results of your child's initial evaluation or most recent evaluation - d.
+The academic, developmental and functional needs of your child